-The decrease in the net investments at June 30, 2010 compared to December 31, 2009 of \$128 million primarily relates to the disposition of the Company's investment in Sapphire Industrials Corp. in January 2010 (see Note 4 of Notes to Condensed Consolidated Financial Statements) and sales and maturities in the corporate bond portfolio.
+The decrease of \$93 million in net investments at September 30, 2010 compared to December 31, 2009 primarily relates to sales and maturities in the corporate bond portfolio and the disposition of the Company's investment in Sapphire Industrials Corp. in January 2010 (see Note 4 of Notes to Condensed Consolidated Financial Statements), partially offset by net purchases of non-U.S. Government and agency bonds.